 What makes the Accessible NCAA Tournament Bracket accessible is its use of structure.
-The entire bracket is structured using headings, sub-headings, and lists.
-To navigate within this structure using a screen reader, simply use your screen reader's heading or list navigation keys.
+The entire bracket is structured using sections, headings, sub-headings, and lists.
+To navigate within this structure using a screen reader, simply use your screen reader's shortcut keys for navigating between sections (landmarks), headings, and lists.
 Here are additional details about the bracket structure:

-- Each of the four regions is marked up as a level 2 heading.
+- Each of the four regions begins with a level 2 heading.

-- Within each region, each of the first four rounds is marked up as a level 3 heading.
+- Within each region, each of the first four rounds begins with a level 3 heading.

 - Within each round, the complete set of games is marked up as an ordered list, with each game marked up as a nested unordered list of two teams.

 - The seed within each region is indicated prior to the name of each team.